accountrev/funkychart/README.md

-# FunkyChart for Lyte Interactive's Funky Friday (Long Term Support)
+# FunkyChart for Lyte Interactive's Funky Friday (Archived)
 ## Note:
-### FunkyChart will no longer receive any major updates anymore, except for minor updates which would fix any issues that Lyte Interactive may cause.
+### FunkyChart will no longer receive any major updates nor bugfixes.
-Thank you all for your support over these past months.
-I have decided to move on from this project and possibly the Roblox platform as a whole, as I try to pursue other projects and goals.
+I have moved away from the Roblox exploiting scene.
+With executor developers currently trying to reverse-engineer the Hyperion anticheat and update to Roblox x64, I have not been able to get access back to my main executor, meaning I haven't been able to fix anything for the past month so I call quits.
+As I move on to a new chapter in life, thank you for the support on this project.
+It was worth the 20 dollars.

-Contact me on Discord for issues (id below).
+Contact me on Discord if you have a question (@accountrev).

 <b>With <3,<br>- AccountRevived</b>